 âAlexa, ask AnyPod to play episode XX of [podcast name].â

 List your podcast subscriptions:

-Thanks to a recent update, you can now add Podcasts to your Alexa Routines – this means that with one single command you can control pretty much every aspect of your smart home, and play a podcast automatically.
+You can now also add Podcasts to your Alexa Routines, meaning that with one single command can control pretty much every aspect of your smart home, and play a podcast automatically.

 - How to control Sonos with Alexa

 - How to control Amazon Fire TV using your Echo speaker

 - How to use Alexa to control your lights and devices